tacitdynamics/tacitdynamics.github.io/foldersync/help_3.0.0.md

 ### Instant sync
 This feature is experimental and can be enabled for a folderpair that syncs local files.
 When enabled, local file changes will be detected in the device folder, and a immediate partial sync will be attempted.
 It is recommended that a scheduled sync is still configured, as some change events are not detected properly - fx. on some custom ROMs etc. Newer version of Android may not support this feature on external SD cards.

-### Mirroring of deletions
+### Sync of deletions
 If the "Sync deletions" option is enabled, deletions will also be synced, for all types of sync.
 FolderSync has an internal database of synced files.
-If a previously synced filed is deleted at either end, the deletion will also happen at the opposite end (if the file at the opposite end has not changed since last sync).
+If a previously synced file is deleted at either end, the deletion will also happen at the opposite end (if the file at the opposite end has not changed since last sync).
+One-way sync will only delete files at target, while two-way sync will delete both local and remote files if needed.
 Use this option only if you are sure what you are doing, and at your own risk!

 ## Sync status
 The sync status on the dashboard provides you with the opportunity to see whats going on when syncing, and to view a history of past syncs that have occurred.
 It also informs you when the next sync check will run.